Slideshow: Natural Cold & Flu Remedies

 Let Your Fever Work

 A fever is the original natural remedy.
 The rise in temperature actively fights colds and flu by making your body inhospitable for germs.
-Endure a moderate fever for a couple of days to get better faster.
-Just be sure to stay well hydrated.
+However, if your fever is making you uncomfortable, it’s fine to take something to reduce it.
+And be sure to stay well hydrated.
 Call your doctor right away if the fever is over 104, unless it comes down quickly with treatment.
 In infants 3 months or younger call your doctor for any fever greater than 100.4.
-Children with a fever of less than 102 usually don't require treatment unless they're uncomfortable.
+Children with a fever of less than 102 usually don’t require treatment unless they're uncomfortable.

 With our busy lives, most of us loathe to spend a day or two under the covers.
 But getting plenty of rest lets your body direct more energy to fighting off germs.
 Staying warm is also important, so tuck yourself in and give your immune cells a leg up in their noble battle.